CS-433/linden_league_project1/README.md

 The original data is expected to be stored in the `data_raw` folder.
 This includes the `x_train.csv`, `y_train.csv` and `x_test.csv` files.
 The pipeline we use for the medical dataset preprocesses this raw data, and stores the preprocessed data in the `data_clean` folder, along with checkpoints and results.
 If you want to change these paths (`data_raw` and `data_clean`), you can do so in the configuration as explained below.

+All data preprocessing is done in the `data_preprocessing.py` file, where the main entry point is the `get_all_data` function.
+This function reads the raw data, preprocesses it according to the configuration, and returns the preprocessed data.
+Please refer to its doc string and comments in the code for more information.

 ### How to run the pipeline